 |Steps||Internal process||Auditor Checkpoints|

-|1||The first step is to make a Purchase order or requisition and the demand for ordering of goods should come from respective department in writing.
+|1||The first step is to make a Purchase order or requisition and the demand for the ordering of goods should come from the respective department in writing.
 GST/VAT /PAN number should always be mentioned upon the order.|

 Check whether all the terms and conditions mentioned on the Purchase order are satisfied by the vendor.

-|2||The communication between the company and vendor should always be through mail.
-If there is any change in price, that must be reflected in the purchase order.||-Auditors should pay specific attention towards any change in prices.
+|2||The communication between the company and vendor should always be through the mail.
+If there is any change in price, that must be reflected in the purchase order.||Auditors should pay specific attention to any change in prices.
 “Price Sensitivity analysis” can be performed to check whether the same material in the same month was brought at two different prices.|

 |3||Receipt of material at the company.
-Stores personnel will match the quantity mentioned in order and as per invoice.
+Stores personnel will match the quantity mentioned in the order and as per invoice.
 Also, physical verification will be done at the gate.
-Guard will enter the details of goods received in the register while Store personnel will generate a challan/other document to get the goods cleared.||-Check whether quantity and price mentioned in order is similar to that of invoice/Challan/Guard register.|
+Guard will enter the details of goods received in the register while Store personnel will generate a challan/another document to get the goods cleared.|

-|4||Goods will be finally transferred to Store and Material receipt Note will be generated in the ERP software.
+Goods will be finally transferred to Store and the Material receipt Note will be generated in the ERP software.

 Auditors should ascertain the differences between the MRN and other documents.

--Check whether goods are located at a proper place and security measures regarding fire, theft have been adopted.
+Check whether goods are located at a proper place and security measures regarding fire, theft have been adopted.

-|5||The last step would involve transfer of goods from Stores to other respective departments.
-Proper documents like Issue slip and material requirement note should be made.||-Auditors should understand how stores department is issuing goods to other departments.|
+|5||The last step would involve the transfer of goods from Stores to other respective departments.
+Proper documents like Issue slip and material requirement notes should be made.|

 Examine all the documents and their appropriateness involved in this process.

 Other audit checkpoints at the receipt of material

-1)Auditors should ascertain who is going to bear the cost of transportation of goods.
+- Auditors should ascertain who is going to bear the cost of transportation of goods.
 Check whether the transportation cost seems normal or abnormal.

 Inspection of goods received

-The tolerance limits are set and goods exceeding those tolerance limits are rejected by the quality department.
+- The tolerance limits are set and goods exceeding those tolerance limits are rejected by the quality department.